 Non-dairy kefir is usually thinner than regular kefir

 Non-dairy kefir is usually thinner than regular kefir, so it separates into whey and curds since most non-dairy kinds of milk have a lot of water in them.
 Don't worry, this is ok and doesn't mean it's over fermenting.
 This is just from the water content separating from whatever grains, seeds, or nuts you're using.
 It's still loaded with tons of probiotics and nutrients.
 When it separates, just shake it up before you use it.

 Low in carbohydrates

-Most non-dairy kefir milks are low in carbohydrates and don't contain lactose, the main food source for the minions in (dairy) kefir.
-The microbes need some type of sugar to consume in order to generate lots of probiotics, so included in each non-dairy recipe is a small amount of sugar since there's no lactose.
+Most non-dairy kefir kinds of milk are low in carbohydrates and don't contain lactose, the main food source for the minions in (dairy) kefir.
+The microbes need some type of sugar to consume in order to generate lots of probiotics, so included in each non-dairy recipe is a small amount of sugar or a Prebiotic since there's no lactose.
 No worries, you won't get this sugar because the millions of microbes will consume the sugar and then make you billions of probiotics.
 Cool, right?

-Here is a list of the non-dairy milk kefirs you can make.
-Some are on my main site and all of them are on my Biotic Pro membership site.
+Here is a list of the non-dairy milk kefir you can make.
 We have a lot to choose from, so pick the ones that most interest you.
 Remember, nuts and seeds are prebiotics for your bacteria, so it makes it grow like crazy, which is a very good thing.

 16 Dairy-Free Milk Kefirs!